 - AZTI research center carried out the BFT Index research survey, in order to provide an indicator of the abundance of bluefin tuna in the Bay of Biscay

-Efforts to sustainably manage bluefin tuna, however, have not stopped and the AZTI research center has just concluded the fifth edition of the BFT Index survey, an initiative promoted by the Basque Government’s Vice-Ministry of Agriculture, Fisheries and Food Policy, which this year was carried out between June 14 and 22 in the Bay of Biscay aboard the ship Nuevo Horizonte Abierto (Hondarribia).
+Efforts to sustainably manage bluefin tuna, however, have not stopped and the AZTI research center has just started the sixth edition of the BFT Index survey, an initiative promoted by the Basque Government’s Vice-Ministry of Agriculture, Fisheries and Food Policy, which this year will be held in the Bay of Biscay aboard the ship Tuku Tuku (Hondarribia).
 This study seeks to provide an abundance index of bluefin tuna through techniques based on acoustic tools.

 The techniques used in the study are being used successfully since 2003 for the evaluation of juvenile anchovy biomass and they have been used since 2015 for bluefin tuna.
 Thus, through the BFT Index surveys, which began in 2015, an unbiased indicator will be available for the evaluation of the stock of bluefin tuna in the Eastern Atlantic and Mediterranean.